Trinidad Tarrosa-Subido

 Trinidad Tarrosa-Subido (14 June 1912 – 7 February 1994) was a Filipina linguist, writer, and poet who wrote of the Filipino woman’s experience using the English language during and after the American colonial period in the Philippines.
 She wrote under many names, sometimes using her full name of Trinidad Tarrosa-Subido, Tarrosa Subido, Trinidad L. Tarrosa, T.L.
 Tarrosa, and even used the name Eloisa.

 Biography

 Tarrosa-Subido was born to Filipino parents in Shanghai, China, where her father worked as a musician.
-Her immediate family had moved to British Hong Kong when she was young, and lived there for a few years until her father passed away.
-After her father passed, Tarrosa-Subido and her mother returned to Manila in 1917.
+Her immediate family had moved to British Hong Kong when she was young, and lived there for a few years until her father died.
+After her father died, Tarrosa-Subido and her mother returned to Manila in 1917.
 She was sent to live with her mother's family when they returned to Manila, and her aunt taught at Quiapo Primary School, where she was admitted a year earlier than typically allowed.
 It is believed that this is because she already spoke English, learning the language in Hong Kong.